 The body’s response to heart failure causes sodium levels to increase.

-To restore the balance, the body retains water, leading to volume overload and an increased burden on the heart.
+To restore the balance, the body retains water, leading to fluid overload and an increased burden on the heart.

 Challenges of diuretic therapy